Rabies Day Out

 (23:12 – 23:19)

 All right.
-And then the bait strips obviously go to the ground, and the animals eat them and get vaccinated that way.
+And then the bait strips, they obviously go to the ground and the animals eat them and they get vaccinated that way.
 Yes, that’s correct.

 (23:19 – 23:31)

-So we’re vaccinating wild animals.
-We have fired out about 10 million of these vaccine bait balls between the United States and Canada.
+So we’re actually vaccinating wild animals.
+And between the United States and Canada, we fire out about 10 million of these vaccine bait balls.
 Per year?
 Per year.

 (23:32 – 23:54)